ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 In IM systems, a delete means that the author of a specific message has retracted the message, regardless if other users have read the message or not.
-Typically a placeholder remains in the user interface showing that a message was deleted.
+Typically, a placeholder remains in the user interface showing that a message was deleted.
 Replies which reference a deleted message typically hide the quoted portion and reflect that the original message was deleted.